 Failure to Diagnose, Misdiagnosis, or a Delay in Diagnoses

-Diagnostic errors are a common claim for medical malpractice:
+Diagnostic errors are a common claim for medical malpractice and can include:

-- Failure to diagnose happens when a doctor or care provider does not identify a patient’s condition.
+- Failure to diagnose occurs when a doctor or healthcare provider fails to identify a patient’s condition.

-- Misdiagnosis happens when a doctor fails to make the right diagnosis.
-This can lead to a patient receiving the wrong treatment or no treatment at all.
+- Misdiagnosis happens when a doctor fails to make the correct diagnosis.
+This can lead to a patient receiving the wrong or no treatment.

-- Lastly, a delay in diagnosis happens when a doctor does not identify the patient’s condition.
-This delay can make treatment less effective or even fail completely.
+- Lastly, a delay in diagnosis occurs when a doctor fails to identify the patient’s condition.
+This delay can make treatment less effective or even fail.

 Errors in diagnosis often occur in cases of infections and heart-related illnesses.